 Floral Maxi Tie Strap Smocked Dress

-This floral smocked maxi dress with tie straps was SUCH a great Amazon find.
+This floral smocked maxi dress with tie straps was SUCH a great Amazon find (go ahead and add to cart!).
 It’s lightweight, flowy, flattering, AND it’s under $50.
 This dress comes in 4 colorways/patterns and all of them are cute.
 Mine is the white option, and it has cute little floral designs all over it.
 I love anything with a small pattern because it’s distracting from any milk or spit up stains!

 This maxi dress is made of polyester and spandex, and you can easily step into the dress or pull it over your head.
 To nurse or pump, I pulled the straps off my shoulders and pulled the smocked bodice down.
 Because the smocking is super stretchy, this was a really easy way to nurse throughout the day.
 The smocking is also incredibly comfortable for all size busts (and changing bust sizes) as you breastfeed.
 Honestly, this would be great for maternity and nursing!
 (You can see my pregnancy wardrobe must-haves here, if you’re still expecting your little one!)

 I LOVE this dress from The Shirt.
 It’s such a good option to wear all day, but you can also dress it up with heels for a lunch or dinner out.
 This dress buttons down the entire front for easy nursing access.
 The buttons are easy to open and close which is super important.
 I have this in light blue, but it also comes in white.